State Testing Requirements

-Using the Woodcock-Johnson Test of Achievement - III (WJ-III), a nationally recognized standardized test tool, children are assessed in the basic areas of reading, math and writing.
-The WJ-III minimizes testing time while maximizing information that can be obtained from each student.
+Using the Weschler Individual Achievement Test, 3rd Edition (WIAT-III), a nationally recognized, standardized test tool, children are assessed in the basic areas of reading, writing, math, and oral language.
+The WIAT-III minimizes testing time while maximizing information that can be obtained from each student.
 Each child answers questions beginning at a level appropriate for their age or ability and continues to answer progressively harder questions.

-We keep in mind that most homeschool children have little or no experience with standardized testing.
-We maintain a maximum level of test environment integrity while making the experience a comfortable one for the children.
+Hand In Hand keeps in mind that most homeschool children have little or no experience with standardized testing.
+We maintain a maximum level of test environment integrity while making the experience a comfortable one for the childn.
 Our most important priority is obtaining valid results that will help you, the parent, make the best homeschooling decisions possible; while helping your child feel good about themselves.

 As always, test results are kept completely confidential.
 Parents are the only ones to receive a complete score analysis of their child's performance.
 It is left to a parent's discretion whether or not they share the results with their county or umbrella reviewer.

-Hand In Hand Homeschool Consultants have been fully trained in educational test administration and interpretation of results at Johns Hopkins University.
+Hand In Hand's test evaluator has been fully trained in educational test administration and interpretation of results at Johns Hopkins University.
 Contact us today to schedule your testing appointment.

 What our clients say about Hand In Hand:

 "Thank you very much for this report.
 We very much appreciate your promptness and thoroughness.
 We enjoyed meeting you and appreciate your professionalism and the excellent testing experience you gave our daughter." ~ Q Family in Washington, D.C.

 ~ Q Family in Washington, D.C.